serokell/blog-posts/TON Contest/article.md

-A “payment channel” is a smart-contract that allows two users to send payments to each other off-chain, thus saving money (transaction fees) and time (you don’t have to wait for a block to be issued).
-This way, the payments can be as small and frequent as needed, and the users still do not need to trust each other, as the final settlement is _guaranteed_ by the smart contract.
+A “payment channel” is a smart-contract that allows two users to send payments to each other off-chain, thus saving money (transaction fees) and time (they don’t have to wait for a block to be issued).
+This way, the payments can be as small and frequent as needed, and the users still do not need to trust each other, as the final settlement is _guaranteed_ by the smart-contract.

-After thinking about it for a couple of times, we realised that there was a pretty simple solution to the problem: the two parties can exchange signed messages where each message will, essentially, carry two numbers: the _total_ amounts paid by each of them so far.
+After thinking about it for a couple of days, we realised that there was a pretty simple solution to the problem: the two parties can exchange signed messages where each message will, essentially, carry two numbers – the _total_ amounts paid by each of them so far.
 These two numbers will work as [Vector clock][wiki:vectorc] in traditional distributed systems and thus will induce a “happened-before“ order on the payment transactions, which will